SShadowS/CentralGuage/templates/code-gen.md

 3. Include all necessary object declarations and dependencies
 4. Follow Microsoft naming conventions for AL objects
 5. Ensure code compiles without errors
+6. Do NOT reference objects that don't exist (pages, codeunits, reports, etc.) unless explicitly required by the task
+7. Only create the objects specifically requested - do not add extra objects "for completeness"

 ## Context